eerio/bitinator/README.txt

 Personal website repo

-The name comes from Doofenschmirtz' -inators from each episode of Phineas & Ferb that I used to watch a decade ago
+The name comes from Doofenschmirtz's -inators from Phineas & Ferb, a show which I used to watch a decade ago

 https://www.bitinator.net